 18. Take a Walk on the Beach

-Let’s not forget the most important reason to come to the shore in the middle of winter: the beach!
+Now, for the most important reason to come to the shore in the middle of winter — the beach!
 If you haven’t seen the Jersey Shore during the winter, you’re in for a real treat.
-The beach tends to be much quieter, as there aren’t hundreds of sunbathers, swimmers and beach volleyball players out and about.
+The beach tends to be much quieter, as the hundreds of sunbathers, swimmers and beach volleyball players have gone inside.

 Instead, you’re treated to miles of nearly empty sand, which allows you to take a deep breath and a long, quiet walk with the kids along the water’s edge.